-- 4.6 The Council is required to support the Government's objective to significantly boost the supply of homes and, through the Local Plan, identify a sufficient supply and mix of sites, taking into account their availability, suitability and viability. - 4.7 The indicative capacity of the sites listed in the policy above is 3,297 dwellings.
-These will contribute to meeting the minimum housing requirement of 8,622 dwellings by 2036, as identified through Policy CS7 of the Core Strategy Review.
-In addition, the Core Strategy Review allocates land for the development of approximately 3,500 dwellings at Ipswich Garden Suburb (the Ipswich Northern Fringe) through policy CS10, with delivery expected to start in 2019 and end in 2036.
-The Core Strategy review also identifies a broad location for future growth after 2031 at the northern end of Humber Doucy Lane adjacent to Tuddenham Road, through policy ISPA4. - 4.8 The housing land requirement and supply figures are set out in Table 2 of the Core Strategy Review.
-The likely delivery timescale shown in the policy shows the Council's expectation based on current knowledge; sites could come forward sooner than indicated. - 4.9 The Government considers that small and medium sized sites can be built out relatively quickly.
-Therefore, the Council is required to ensure that 10% of the housing requirement will be delivered on sites of under 1ha (NPPF paragraph 68).
-In the supply as identified, 24% of the capacity is on sites of under 1ha. - 4.10 Within mixed use schemes, the use proportions indicated in the policy represent the Council's preferred outcome and form the basis of supply calculations.
-However, the figures are indicative other than in the case of open space requirements and community facilities, to help ensure that developments can be viably delivered.
-Housing delivery will be closely monitored through the Authority Monitoring Report.
+- 4.6 The Council is required to support the Government's objective to significantly boost the supply of homes and, through the Local Plan, identify a sufficient supply and mix of sites, taking into account their availability, suitability and viability.4 - 4.7 The indicative capacity of the sites in table 1a listed in the policy above is 3,2972,750 dwellings.
+These will contribute to meeting the minimum housing requirement of 8,010622 dwellings by 2036, as identified through Policy CS7 of the Final Draft Core Strategy-Review.
+In addition, the Final Draft Core Strategy-Review allocates land for the development of approximately 3,500 dwellings at Ipswich Garden Suburb (the Ipswich Northern Fringe) through policy CS10, with delivery expected to start in 2019 and end in 2036.
+The Core Strategy review also identifies a cross-border allocation-broad location for future development (within Ipswich Borough and Suffolk Coastal Local Plan area) for housing delivery, growth after 2031 appropriately phased with the delivery of the Ipswich Garden Suburb and its associated infrastructure at the northern end of Humber Doucy Lane adjacent to Tuddenham Road, through policy ISPA4.

-&lt;sup>4 NPPF paragraph 59 and 67
+4 NPPF paragraph 59 and 67